Carl Theodor Dreyer: ‘Vampyr’ from 1932

 image

-It’s nearly 36 years since Pier Paolo Pasolini was murdered in horrific circumstances, by being run over by his car several times, on a beach near Rome, in November 2 1975.
+It’s nearly 36 years since Pier Paolo Pasolini was murdered in horrific circumstances, on a beach near Rome, in November 2 1975.
 The story went Pasolini had been killed while trolling.
 The 17-year-old hustler, who originally admitted his killing, retracted his confession in May 2005, claiming 3 people, with “southern accents” had killed Pasolini, calling him a “dirty communist”.

 Later, an investigation into new evidence, which suggested Pasolini had been murdered over a blackmail plot involving stolen reels of his film Salo - 120 days of Sodom, proved inconclusive, and his grim and brutal murder remains unsolved.